MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Common/overview.md

 ---
-title: overview of Common - Common Data Model | Microsoft Docs - Retail
+title: overview of Common - Common Data Model in Microsoft Docs - Retail
 description: Common is a folder, which contains the standard entities related to the Common Data Model.
 author: cdm-publisher
 ms.service: common-data-model